Scott Mann (politician): Personal life

-On a summer boat trip in 2016 Mann had to be rescued from drowning by fellow MP Johnny Mercer after he voluntarily jumped into the water because, he was "ashamed to admit" that he could not swim.
+On a summer boat trip in 2016 Mann had to be rescued from drowning by fellow MP Johnny Mercer after he voluntarily jumped into the water because, he was "ashamed to admit" that he could not swim well.
 He later said he endangered his life because he was "afraid to own up to something that [he] considered an embarrassment".
 He has since taken swimming lessons.
 He ran the London Marathon in 2017.